 I would like to acknowledge the contribution of individuals and organizations involved in the development of these guidelines.
-I thank the World Health Organization (WHO), International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), Health Canada, Therapeutic good of Australia (TGA) and the European Medicinal Products Agency (EMA) whose documents saved as important references in drafting these guidelines.
+I thank the World Health Organization (WHO), International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), Health Canada, Therapeutic good of Australia (TGA), US food and Drug Administration and the European Medicinal Products Agency (EMA) whose documents saved as important references in drafting these guidelines.

-I would also like to thank all who worked tirelessly and incessantly in the development of this edition particularly Ms. G.M.
-Shimwela, Ms. M. Masanja, Ms. J. Jasson, Mr. D. Mwangomo, Ms. M. Bakari, Ms D. Simon, Ms M. Malle and Mr. K. Mgonela for providing practical experience and laws governing herbal medicines in the country.
-Ms. Consolata Mushumbusi from TFDA is also greatly acknowledged for typing and other secretarial services.
+I would also like to thank all who worked tirelessly and incessantly in the development of this edition particularly Mr. Felchism Apolnary, Mr. Denis Mwangomo and Mr. Alex Juma for reviewing this guidelines and laws governing herbal medicines in the country.